-- Based on the shape of input argument(s): The most common behaviour is that the shape of the output argument(s) only depends on the shape of the input argument(s).
-For example, the return shape of some commonly-used arithmetic built-ins, like +, -, . and ./, only depends on the shape of the input arguments.4 - Based on the numeric value of input argument(s): The shape of the output argument(s) of some built-in functions depends on the numeric value of the input argument(s).
-For example, the return shape of the built-in zeros at line 10 in Listing 1 depends on the value of its input argument.
-In this example, the shape of z_hat after evaluating this statement will be [n,1]. - Based on optional numbers or strings: Some MATLAB built-ins allow optional numbers or character strings to control the shape of the output argument(s).
+Based on the shape of input argument(s): The most common behaviour is that the shape of the output argument(s) only depends on the shape of the input argument(s).
+For example, the return shape of some commonly-used arithmetic built-ins, like +, -, . and ./, only depends on the shape of the input arguments.3 depends on the numeric value of the input argument(s).
+For example, the return shape of the built-in zeros at line 10 in Listing 1 depends on the value of its input argument(s).
+In this example, the shape of z_hat after evaluating this statement will be [n,1].

+Based on the numeric value of input argument(s): The shape of the output argument(s) of some built-in functions depends on the numeric value of the input argument(s).
+For

+Based on optional numbers or strings: Some MATLAB built-ins allow optional numbers or character strings to control the shape of the output argument(s).
 For example, the return shape of the built-in function svd, which is used to compute singular value decomposition of a matrix, depends on an optional input number argument, 0, and an optional input string argument, 'econ'.
-In the case of [U,S,V] = svd(X), assuming the shape of X is [3,2], the shape of U, S and V will be [3,3], [3,2] and [2,2], respectively; while, in the case of [U,S,V] = svd(X, 'econ'), the shape of U, S and V will be [3,2], [2,2] and [2,2], respectively. - Other cases: The three previous categories already cover most behaviours.
-However, there are still a few special cases in MATLAB.
-For example, the built-in function cross, which computes the cross product of two vectors or matrices.
-Besides the requirement that both the inputs must have the same shape, it also requires that the vectors must be 3-element vectors or the matrices must have at least one dimension of size 3.
+In the case of [U,S,V] = svd(X), assuming the shape of X is [3,2], the shape of U, S and V will be [3,3], [3,2] and [2,2], respectively; while, in the case of [U,S,V] = svd(X,0) or [U,S,V] = svd(X,'econ'), the shape of U, S and V will be [3,2], [2,2] and [2,2], respectively.